spatie/laravel-feed/README.md

 ## Usage

-Image you have a model named `NewsItem` that contains records that you want to have displayed it the feed.
+Imagine you have a model named `NewsItem` that contains records that you want to have displayed in the feed.

-First you must implement `FeedItem` interface on that model.
+First you must implement the `FeedItem` interface on that model.
 Here's an example.

 ``` php
 class NewsItem implements FeedItem